Agade09/Agade-Ghost-in-the-Cell-Postmortem/Agade_GitC_Postmortem.md

 Value[i]=Production[i]+0.01*pow(Paths_Through[i],0.5)+0.1
 ```

 Where Paths_Through is the number of "Best Paths" that go through it from any factory to any other factory.
-A factory that has alot of pathes going through it has a bit more strategic value.
+A factory that has alot of paths going through it has a bit more strategic value.
 A factory with no paths going through it and no production is still worth something because its production could be increased.

 ###Move Selection